jakeberv/jakeberv.github.io/_research/phenotype.md

   <figcaption> The stork-legged elephant is one of the best-known icons of Dalí's work </figcaption>
 </figure>

-By synthesizing data from physiological, anatomical, life history, and genomic datasets with predictions from population genetic theory, I aspire to help define a modern approach to studying macroevolutionary patterns across the tree of life.
-This includes
+By synthesizing data from physiological, anatomical, life history, and genomic datasets with predictions from population genetic theory, I aspire to help define an integrative approach to studying macroevolutionary patterns across the tree of life.

-#Cotingas
+## Sexual selection

+### The evolution of sexual dichromatism in Neotropical Cotingas
 <a href="https://github.com/jakeberv/jakeberv.github.io/raw/master/files/pdf/papers/Berv_Prum_2014.pdf"><img src="/images/research/CircleTree-LOO-PR.png" width="85%" style="display: block; margin: 0 auto;"/></a>

-#Hummingbirds
+### The evolution of feather-instruments in a clade of "bee" hummingbirds
 <a href="https://github.com/jakeberv/jakeberv.github.io/raw/master/files/pdf/papers/Clark_et_al_2018.pdf"><img src="/images/research/bee-hummingbird.png" width="65%" style="display: block; margin: 0 auto;"/></a>

+### Modes of fish shape evolution across the Phanerozoic